-for general outage information, go to www.pseg.com/outagecenter, Twitter (@psegdelivers) and Facebook.
+for general outage information, go to pseg.com/outagecenter, Twitter (@psegdelivers) and Facebook.
+(Social media should not be used to report outages or emergencies.)

-report problems and track progress on www.pseg.com/myaccount and receive updates via email and text message on MyAlerts.
+report problems and track progress on pseg.com/myaccount and receive updates via email and text message on MyAlerts.